planetfederal/workshops/workshops/geogig/doc/source/moreinfo/resources.rst

 Resources
 =========

-The following is a list of external sites related to GeoGit.
+The following is a list of external sites related to GeoGig.

-.. todo:: Change from GeoServer

 Home
 ----

+Visit the GeoGig homepage at http://geogit.org.

+.. todo:: Change to geogig.org at some point.

-Visit the GeoServer home page at `<http://geoserver.org>`_.
+.. todo:: See the Boundless home page on GeoGig at SOMEWHERE.

 Documentation
 -------------

-Full documentation for GeoServer is available at `<http://docs.geoserver.org>`_.
+.. todo:: Full documentation for GeoGig is available at SOMEWHERE.

 Mailing list
 ------------

-GeoServer has an active users mailing list, which you can subscribe to at `<https://lists.sourceforge.net/lists/listinfo/geoserver-users>`_.
-If you're a developer, you can subscribe to the developer list at `<https://lists.sourceforge.net/lists/listinfo/geoserver-devel>`_.
+.. todo:: GeoGig has an active mailing list, which you can subscribe to at SOMEWHERE.

 Bug tracking
 ------------

-JIRA, the GeoServer bug tracker, is hosted on `<http://codehaus.org>`_ at `<http://jira.codehaus.org/browse/GEOS>`_.
+.. todo:: GitHub?
+Is it public?

 IRC
 ---

-Join a live discussion at #geoserver, on irc.freenode.net.
+Join a live discussion at #geogig, on irc.freenode.net.

 Boundless
 ---------

-Boundless helps to develop GeoGit and funds development through its OpenGeo Suite.
-Learn more at `<http://boundlessgeo.com>`_.
+Boundless helps to develop GeoGig and funds development through its other flagship products such as OpenGeo Suite.
+Learn more at http://boundlessgeo.com.